Letter 176: Even if you neglected your wife's brother while he was away -- failing, among other things, to so much as write to...

 To Strategius.
 (360)

-I hear that your power in the council comes more from your speaking than from your spending, and I am pleased that you prevail.
-But I am vexed that you do not tell me this yourself.
-After all, one prefers to hear of an Olympic victor's triumphs from the crowned athlete himself.
+And hearing that your power in the council chamber comes more from speaking than from your expenditures, I rejoice that you prevail; but that you do not yourself also report these things to us, I am vexed.
+For indeed it is sweeter to hear of the victories of Olympic champions from the crowned victors themselves.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.